 Consider the following to help you choose your veterinarian or clinic and prepare them for the cats’ neuter surgeries:

-- Prices: Ask for the exact charge for spaying and neutering, vaccines, and all other treatments.
+- Prices: Ask for the exact charge for spaying and neutering, vaccines, eartip, and other treatments.
 Some clinics provide many services for a flat rate.
-Others itemize all the services they provide, including flea, deworming, and ear mite medication.
-Some may charge extra for any treatments related to surgery, such as anesthesia and pain medication.
-Ask if these treatments are optional and then decide which services to request.
-Alley Cat Allies strongly recommends that all cats being spayed or neutered receive pain medication unless there is a medical reason not to.
+Others itemize all the services they provide and may charge extra for any treatments related to surgery, such as anesthesia and pain medication.

 - Ill or Injured Cats: Know the clinic’s policies concerning cats who need extra medical attention.
 Make sure you know how much they will charge for treatments, and that they call you before making any decisions about unexpected procedures for the cats.
 Ensure that you are given the ultimate decision regarding humane euthanasia, if necessary.